sih-gujrat/sih-next/README.md

 - Powerful generative model: With Flan T5 Alpaca (770 M) as the backbone of its generative model, GPT-READER empowers you to generate high-quality content effortlessly, helping you streamline your content creation process.

-- Efficient vector store database: GPT-READER is integrated with Elastic Search, a robust and scalable vector store database, allowing you to store and retrieve data efficiently, ensuring quick access to the information you need.
+- Efficient vector store database: GPT-READER is integrated with Elastic Search, a robust and scalable vector store database, allowing you to store and retrieve data efficiently, ensuring quick access to the information you need.<br/><br/>

 ## link to demo